Integrating Neural Operators with Diffusion Models Improves Spectral Representation in Turbulence Modeling: Introduction

 Despite the promising results, inference of nonlinear dynamics and its temporal evolution using neural operators suffer from over-smoothing and loss of its high frequency content, a critical property of turbulent flows.
-This can also be attributed to the spectral bias of neural networks, which is the behavior of neural networks to learn only the low frequencies while remaining oblivious to higher frequency components.
+This can also be attributed to the spectral bias of neural networks \cite{xu2025understanding}, which is the behavior of neural networks to learn only the low frequencies while remaining oblivious to higher frequency components.
 The spectral bias of neural operators/networks becomes increasingly significant in the surrogate modeling of turbulent systems whose energy spectrum decays rather slowly leading to non-trivial energy levels at higher wave numbers.
-In recent literature, the spectral bias has been addressed in \cite{lippe2024pde} who used iterative refinements and \cite{zhang2022hybrid} who blended neural operators with relaxation methods to alleviate the spectral bias of neural operators.
-Other ideas implemented for PINNs can be found in \cite{wang2020multi,liu2020multi}.
+Some of the recent efforts related to mitigating spectral bias suffered by neural networks include multi-scale DNN \cite{cai2019multi}, phase-shift DNN \cite{cai2020phase} and the use of Fourier feature mappings \cite{tancik2020fourier, wang2021eigenvector}.
+In the context of neural operators, PDE-Refiner \cite{lippe2024pde} relies on iterative refinements, \cite{zhang2022hybrid} blends neural operators with relaxation methods and \cite{chakraborty2025binned} proposes a novel binned spectral power loss-based training to address the spectral limitations.

 In the current work, we investigate the use of generative AI models to overcome the spectral bias barrier.
 Surveying the recent advances in generative modeling demonstrates that generative adversarial networks (GANs) \cite{goodfellow2014generative}, normalizing flows \cite{rezende2015variational} or diffusion models \cite{sohl2015deep,ho2020denoising} are capable of generating high-quality images with spectral properties that are desirable in turbulence modeling.
 Specifically, herein we aim to utilize the diffusion models to mitigate the spectral bias in neural operators.
 Diffusion models use gradual denoising of random noise to generate samples from the target distribution.
 Since diffusion models reverse the corruption process one step at a time, during the generative process they predict the next higher frequency based on the previously generated lower-frequency component.
 This is analogous to auto-regression in frequency space, and the generated images demonstrate better alignment across the frequency spectrum.